iotaledger/documentation-platform/docs/getting-started/0.1/tutorials/send-your-first-data-transaction-with-nodejs.md

 Now that you've confirmed your connection to an IRI node, send a transaction to it.

-5. At the end of the index.js file, add the following code
+5. At the end of the index.js file, add the following:
     ```js
     const address =
     'HELLOWORLDHELLOWORLDHELLOWORLDHELLOWORLDHELLOWORLDHELLOWORLDHELLOWORLDHELLOWORLDD'